Alexcier/Developing-Data-Products/README.md

 You can also publish using both formats to github manually using gh-pages, though your github branch must have a .nojekyll fle and be on a branch names gh-pages.
 There's more on gh-pages here https://pages.github.com/  and there is a video lecture outlining how to do this.

+### Solution
+Find the github hosted file at http://alexcier.github.io/Developing-Data-Products/PresentationPitch.html#/ The actual content of the files code is in PresentationPitch.Rpres, it's short and simple.
+I hope that running some graphs is enough for the final requirement.
+Thanks for reading. ;)